Grsmto/simplebar/README.md

 ####wrapContent

-By default SimpleBar requires minimal markup, as shown above.
-When initialized it will wrap the `tse-content`element in a div with the class `tse-scroll-content`.
+By default SimpleBar requires minimal markup.
+When initialized it will wrap a `simplebar-content`element in a div with the class `simplebar-scroll-content`.
 If you prefer to include this wrapper element directly in your markup you can switch the default behaviour off by setting the `wrapContent` option to `false`:

     $('#myElement').simplebar({ wrapContent: false });